Ares-Developers/Ares-docs/new/superweapons/types/chronosphere.rst

   target location, otherwise the buildings will stay at the source location.
   This function will not spare units that have been deployed into buildings.
   Defaults to :value:`yes`.
+:tagdef:`[SuperWeapon]Chronosphere.KillCargo=boolean`
+  Whether all passengers and occupants should be killed when the object is chronshifted.
+Defaults to :value:`no`.

 Other changes: